 A ‘hill town’ describes many medieval settlements.
 High ground was natural refuge in wartime.
 Italians built towns in the most unlikely of high places.
 Driving up their winding access roads, I still wonder how.

-This feudal farmland guarded was by 3 sentinels.
+This feudal farmland was guarded by 3 sentinels.
 Pitigliano, Sovana, and Sorano.
 Tuscan hilltowns, built on Etruscan foundations, and carved out of ‘tufeo’ stone.

 From a distance, what appears to be a cliff on top of a hill, is from closer the walls of a town, with battlements and a tower.